-Based on data obtained from the NYSDEC's Geospatial Information System (GIS) Tools for Environmental Justice website (www.dec.ny.gov/public/911.html), there are two Potential Environmental Justice Areas within the Study Area (36.36% and 47.03% of the population of these census block groups are members of minority groups in a rural area).
+Based on data obtained from the NYSDEC's Geospatial Information System (GIS) Tools for Environmental Justice website (www.dec.ny.gov/public/911.html), there are no Potential Environmental Justice Areas in the Study Area.
+The nearest Potential Environmental Justice Area to the Facility is located within the Town of Hornellsville in Steuben County, and is approximately 8 miles south of the Facility boundary (at least 31.73% of the population in this rural area had household incomes below the federal poverty level).
 Further discussion on Potential Environmental Justice Areas, including the cumulative impact of existing sources of air pollutants and the projected emission of air pollutants from the proposed Facility, will be included in the PSS and the Application (Exhibit 28) pursuant to the Siting Board's rules.9